 All of our Primary School children take part in the school’s Challenge Week.

 The focus throughout the Primary School is on providing stimulating learning opportunities to children through well-planned and prepared lessons which will lead to children progressing up a series of assessment levels, culminating in their graduation in Year Six.
 Assessment is on-going, both formal and informal, and all pupils are offered a personalised learning experience which focuses their learning on the areas of development that they require the most support in.

-Feedback to parents is distributed on a regular basis, through email and Edmodo – our online learning platform.
+Feedback to parents is distributed on a regular basis, through email.
 We also publish regular reports and updates for parents to discuss progress and learning with both teachers and children.
 We also set children personal learning targets in each subject and these are kept in the children’s books so that parents can access the information at any time.